maskegger/guide/index.md

 ## Programs

-Programs (aka functions, subroutines) are pieces of code that are called by your scripts.
+Programs (aka functions, subroutines) are additional pieces of code called by your scripts.
 These might be do-files, ado-files, or scripts written in another programming language such as *R*.
 An introduction to ado-files is available [here](https://blog.stata.com/2015/11/10/programming-an-estimation-command-in-stata-a-first-ado-command).
 Because programs are not called directly by the master script, **run.do**, I usually store them in the subdirectory **scripts/programs/**.
 This reduces clutter in large projects with many scripts.

 ## Libraries

-My code frequently employs user-written Stata commands, such as [regsave](https://github.com/reifjulian/regsave) or [reghdfe](http://scorreia.com/software/reghdfe/install.html).
-To ensure replication, it is **very important** to include copies of these programs with your code:
+My code frequently employs user-written (add-on) Stata commands, such as [regsave](https://github.com/reifjulian/regsave) or [reghdfe](http://scorreia.com/software/reghdfe/install.html).
+To ensure replication, it is *very important* to include copies of these programs with your code:
-1. Unless a user has a local copy of the program, she won't be able to run your code if you don't supply this program.
+1. A user can't run your code without it.
-1. These commands are updated over time and newer versions may not work with older code implementations.
+1. These commands are updated over time, causing your code to break or produce different output.

 Many people do not appreciate how code updates can inhibit replication.
 Here is an example.
 You perform a Stata analysis using a new, user-written estimation command called, say, `regols`.
 You publish your paper, along with your replication code, but do not include the code for `regols`.
 Ten years later a researcher tries to replicate your analysis.
 The code breaks because she has not installed `regols`.
 She opens Stata and types `ssc install regols`, which installs the newest version of that command.
 But, in the intervening ten years the author of `regols` fixed a bug in how the standard errors are calculated.
 When the researcher runs your code with her updated version of `regols` she finds your estimates are no longer statistically significant.
 The researcher does not know whether this happens because you included the wrong dataset with your replication, because there is mistake in the analysis code, or because you failed to correctly copy/paste your output into your publication.
 She cannot replicate your published results and must now decide what to conclude.